lipanski/datadog-sidekiq/README.md

 # datadog-sidekiq

-A Rust app to track sidekiq enqueued & processed jobs in DataDog.
+A Rust app to track Sidekiq enqueued & processed jobs in DataDog.

 ## Usage